General Surgery

 Summary

 Rovsing's sign is a clinical examination finding used in the assessment of acute appendicitis, characterized by pain elicited in the right iliac fossa (RIF) when pressure is applied to the left iliac fossa (LIF).
 First described by Danish surgeon Niels Thorkild Rovsing in 1907, this sign indicates localized peritoneal irritation in the RIF secondary to appendiceal inflammation.
-[1,2] The sign has moderate specificity (75-90%) but relatively low sensitivity (25-50%), making it useful for ruling in appendicitis when present but insufficient to exclude the diagnosis when absent.
-[3] Rovsing's sign is one of several eponymous clinical signs used in the systematic examination of the acute abdomen and remains a valuable component of the clinical assessment despite the increasing reliance on CT imaging.
-Understanding the underlying pathophysiology of peritoneal irritation is essential for proper interpretation of this and related signs.
+[1,2] The sign has moderate specificity (68-93%) but relatively low sensitivity (22-68%), making it useful for ruling in appendicitis when present but insufficient to exclude the diagnosis when absent.
+[3,4] Rovsing's sign is one of several eponymous clinical signs used in the systematic examination of the acute abdomen and remains a valuable component of the clinical assessment despite the increasing reliance on CT imaging.
+Understanding the underlying pathophysiology of peritoneal irritation and the proper elicitation technique is essential for accurate interpretation of this and related signs.

 Key Facts